Ewing sarcoma (brief information)

 Therapy optimising trials are standardised and controlled clinical trials that aim at steadily developing and improving treatment concepts for sick patients based on the current scientific knowledge.
 Patients who cannot participate in any study, for example because none is available or open for them at that time or since they do not meet the required inclusion criteria, respectively, are often included in a so-called registry.
 One goal of a registry is to collect treatment data for research questions.
 Furthermore, the registry centre supports the doctors at site with (non-commital) treatment recommendations based on the most recent data on best treatment options, in order to provide the patient with optimal therapy even without the framework of a clinical study.

-Since 2020, children and adolescents (as well as adults) with first diagnosis of Ewing sarcoma in Germany, who may not be treated in the context of any trial, can be registered with the International Euro Ewing Registry.
-The registry represents a continuation of the EWING 2008 registry, which was closed mid 2019.
-The study coordination centre for Germany is located at the Children’s Hospital of the University of Essen (principal investigator is Prof. Uta Dirksen, MD).
+• iEwing-Registry: Since 2020, children and adolescents (as well as adults) with first diagnosis of Ewing sarcoma in Germany, who may not be treated in the context of any trial, can be registered with the International Euro Ewing Registry.
+The study coordination centre for Germany is located at the Children’s Hospital of the University of Essen (principal investigator is Prof. Dr. med.
+Uta Dirksen).

-Aside from participating in this study, patients with recurrent disease can also register with the INFORM-Registry.
+Aside from participating in this study, patients with metastasised or recurrent disease can also register with the INFORM-Registry.
 The registry systematically records genetic changes in tumours with the goal to be able to offer individually tailored therapies, thereby improving outcomes for relapse patients.
 The abbreviation “INFORM” stands for INdividualised Therapy FOr Relapsed Malignancies in Childhood.
-The study coordination centre is located at the Hopp-Childhood tumour centre in Heidelberg (KiTZ) under supervision of Prof. Olaf Witt, MD, PhD.
+The study coordination centre is located at the Hopp-Childhood tumour centre in Heidelberg (KiTZ) under supervision of Prof. Dr. med.
+Olaf Witt.

 Prognosis

 The chances of survival (prognosis) for children and teenagers with Ewing sarcoma depend on various factors.
-In particular, the tumour’s response to preoperative chemotherapy as well as its site, size and extent at diagnosis are of major prognostic importance.
+In particular, the extent of the tumour at diagnosis, its response to preoperative chemotherapy as well as its site and size are of major prognostic importance.

 During the last decades, prognosis of children and teenagers with Ewing sarcoma has significantly been increased, thanks to modern diagnostic procedures and standardised combination therapies in the framework of therapy optimising trials.